-The major advantage of building on a sloping site is of course the views which means plenty of floor to ceiling glass.
-The entire design therefore must revolve around taking advantage of these views with as many habitable rooms as possible.
+The major advantage of building on a sloping site is, of course, the views.
+This means plenty of floor to ceiling glass.
+The entire design must revolve around taking advantage of these views with as many habitable rooms as possible.
 Living, family, dining and kitchens are the priority rooms, but if we can position a few bedrooms onto the views, that’s even better.

 We take open plan living, to the extreme.
-Large covered deck or entertain areas are essential and ideal for barbeque as they are usually the entertainment centre of the house, especially if they are close to the kitchen and dining areas.
+Large covered decks or entertain areas are essential and ideal for barbeques as they are usually the entertainment centre of the house, especially if they are close to the kitchen and dining areas.

-Most builders want to build on billiard table, flat sites, because they’re easier with less things to go wrong.
-Many are dead scared to even price something that is not brick veneer or slab on ground.
-Most want to excavate the hell out of the site and plonk a concrete slab down.
+Most builders want to build on billiard table, flat sites, because they’re easier and have less things to go wrong.
+Many are dead scared, to even price something that is not brick veneer or slab on ground.
+Most want to excavate the site and plonk a concrete slab down.
 Then they build a Bessa or timber retaining wall behind the house.
-They look atrocious and have constant ongoing maintenance problems The house looks like it s been built in a hole.
+They look atrocious, and have constant ongoing maintenance problems The house looks like it s been built in a hole.

-Even builder’s experience in sloping sites will look at a sloping site and tell you to go and find a draftsman or architect to draw something up to suit the site.
+Even if the builders experience in sloping sites will look at a sloping site and tell you to go and find a draftsman or architect to draw something up to suit the site.
 This is where things start to go wrong as 99% of these design guys haven’t the faintest idea how much things cost, for sloping site construction.